Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Updated March 2026 — A complete discovery call framework with the 30-minute structure, 30+ questions organised by BANT, MEDDIC, and SPICED, talk track examples, qualification and disqualification criteria, common mistakes, and 8 FAQs.

 The best closers in B2B sales are not silver-tongued presenters.
-They are disciplined discoverers.
-They ask better questions, listen more carefully, and leave every call with a clear picture of whether the deal is real — and how to win it.
+They are disciplined discoverers who ask better questions, listen more carefully, and leave every call with a clear picture of whether the deal is real.

-Yet most sales teams treat discovery as a checkbox.
+Yet most teams treat discovery as a checkbox.
 "Did you do a disco call?
 Great, schedule the demo."
-No structure.
-No framework.
-No systematic approach to uncovering pain, understanding the buying process, or qualifying whether the opportunity is worth pursuing.
+No structure, no framework, no systematic approach to uncovering pain or qualifying whether the opportunity is worth pursuing.

 I am Jamie Partridge, founder of UpliftGTM.
-I run sales enablement programmes for B2B technology companies, and discovery is the single area where I see the biggest gap between what good looks like and what actually happens.
-This guide is the framework we use with every client.
+I run sales enablement programmes and fractional VP of Sales engagements (see our fractional VP Sales roundup) for B2B technology companies, and discovery is the single area where I see the biggest gap between what good looks like and what actually happens.
+This is the framework we use with every client.

-By the end, you will have a minute-by-minute structure for a 30-minute discovery call, 30+ questions organised by three proven frameworks, talk tracks you can adapt to your product, and clear criteria for qualifying and disqualifying opportunities.
-If you are building a broader sales playbook, this framework slots directly into the discovery section.
+By the end you will have a minute-by-minute structure for a 30-minute discovery call, 30+ questions across three frameworks, talk tracks, and qualification criteria.
+If you are building a broader sales playbook, this slots directly into the discovery section.

 Why Discovery Matters More Than Any Other Sales Stage

-Before we get into the framework, let us establish why discovery deserves more attention, practice, and rigour than any other part of your sales process.
+Before we get into the framework, let us establish why discovery deserves more attention than any other part of your sales process.

 The data on discovery and win rates